OmoEsther/Oracle-Tutorial/README.md

 Breakdown of the function

-- The function takes in the latitude and longitude from the user
+- the function takes in the latitude and longitude from the user
+- next it checks if the user attached enough fee to make the request
-- Then it makes the requests and creates a new weatherRequest object using the returned requestId as the key.
+- then it makes the requests and creates a new weatherRequest object using the returned requestId as the key.
-- It also stores a mapping of the counter to the requestId, for ease of retrievable as we can't memorize the generated requestId from the on chain oracle
+- it also stores a mapping of the counter to the requestId, for ease of retrievable as we can't memorize the generated requestId from the on chain oracle
-- Then it increments the counter
+- then it increments the counter

 Next the `completeRequest` function